param211/param211.github.io/index.markdown

 👨‍💻 I’m currently working with python, developing backends and APIs using Django.

-👯 I’m looking to collaborate on startups, cool AI stuff and weekend projects.
+👯 I’m looking to collaborate on python, cool AI stuff and weekend projects.

 🤔 I’m looking for help with frontend development, SPAs and PWAs.